eslamedhat/XDomain/README.md

 # XDomain (Auto powerful subdomains scanner)
-The best thing in the life is autmoation.
+The best thing in life is automation.
 I enjoy coding stuff and I was searching for something to collect subdomains, I found a lot of tools, but I didn't find the automation part.
 I made this tool based on different tools and my own code.

 ## XDomain will do the following: